Nidal Hasan: Email exchanges with Anwar Al-Awlaki

-In 2001-02, Anwar al-Awlaki was the Imam of the Dar al-Hijrah mosque; during that time, he was considered a moderate Muslim.
+In 2001–02, Anwar al-Awlaki was the Imam of the Dar al-Hijrah mosque; during that time, he was considered a moderate Muslim.
 Serving as the Muslim chaplain at George Washington University, he was frequently invited to speak about Islam to audiences in Washington DC and to members of Congress and the government.
-Hasan reportedly has deep respect for al-Awlaki's teachings.
+Hasan reportedly had deep respect for al-Awlaki's teachings.

-Six months prior to the shootings, in December 2008, federal intelligence officials captured a series of e-mail exchanges between Al-Awlaki and Hasan.
+Eleven months prior to the shootings, in December 2008, federal intelligence officials captured a series of e-mail exchanges between Al-Awlaki and Hasan.
 During this period, al-Awlaki was deemed a "radical cleric".
 However, they determined the e-mails were religious, and did not contain any elements of militancy nor any concerning subject matter.
-Counter-terrorism specialists for the FBI reading the e-mails stated "they were consistent with authorized research Major Hasan was conducting.".
-The e-mails contained general questions about spiritual guidance with regard to conflicts between Islam and military service, and officials judged them to be consistent with his legitimate mental health research about Muslims in the American 'armed' services.
+Counter-terrorism specialists for the FBI reading the e-mails stated "they were consistent with authorized research Major Hasan was conducting."
+The e-mails contained general questions about spiritual guidance with regard to conflicts between Islam and military service, and officials judged them to be consistent with his legitimate mental health research about Muslims in the American armed services.

 After the shootings, the Yemeni journalist Abdulelah Hider Shaea interviewed al-Awlaki in November 2009 about their exchanges, and discussed their time with a Washington Post reporter.
 According to Shaea, Al-Awlaki said he "neither ordered nor pressured ...
 Hasan to harm Americans".
 Al-Awlaki said Hasan first e-mailed him on December 17, 2008.
 By way of introduction, Hasan said: "Do you remember me?
 I used to pray with you at the Virginia mosque."
 According to Al-Awlaki, Hasan said he was Muslim around the time the Imam was preaching at Dar al-Hijrah in 2001 and 2002.
 This coincides with the death of his mother.